twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 L|1|N
 ```

 An ASTM message is an ordered list of lines, called records.
 A record is an ordered list of fields.
 Fields are separated by a Field Separator, in this case a pipe character is used (|).
-Each record starts with a record type ID, such as O, for the Order record.
+Each record starts with a Record Type ID, such as O, for the Order record.
+The Record Type ID identifies what data is contained in each record.

 Let's begin with an ASTM Order record with just the essential parts and nothing else.

 ```ASTM
 O|1|SID101||ABORH|||||||||||CENTBLOOD
 ```

-The table below shows the Order record fields with their field position number, field descriptions, and values.
-The position in the record identifies the contents of each field.
+The table below shows the field in the above Order, along with their field position number, data type, and values.
+The position in the record identifies the data type of each field.

 ![image-20240419223033977](.\Message Formats.assests\image-20240419223033977.png)

 ASTM messages are easy to implement.
-And using a separator in this way makes it easy for computers to create and parse these messages.
+Using a field separator makes it easy for computers to create and parse these messages.

-Let me show you how to take apart this Order record and identify each field and the type of information in it.
+Let me show you how to manually take apart this Order record and identify each field and the type of information in it.

 You can use any text editor that can number the lines and allows you to replace the field separator (|) with a Carriage Return (CR) and Line Feed (LF).
 I'll demonstrate with Notepad++.